Updated on January 29, 2023

 }

 This will give your modal a better look.
 Also, by applying the backdrop-filter you can make it look like frost-glass.
+First we have kept opacity to 0 and visibility to hidden then in the last part we have added one class called show so when the class is enabled it will change the visibility and opacity values.

 Adding a Close Event in Modal